BeemaRajan/WhisperSynth/README.md

 ## Approach

-This project leverages the pre-trained Whisper-Small model from HuggingFace and fine-tunes it for the task of synthesizer sound matching.
+This project attempts to leverage the pre-trained Whisper-Small model from HuggingFace and fine-tune it for the task of synthesizer sound matching.
 The goal is to take a .wav file as input and output a structured .txt file containing the corresponding synthesizer settings.
 Below is an outline of the approach taken:

 ### Model Selection
 _Why Whisper-Small?_
 The Whisper-Small model, originally designed for speech-to-text tasks, has demonstrated exceptional performance in understanding audio input and generating meaningful text outputs.
-Its ability to process complex audio data makes it a suitable candidate for adapting to a niche domain like sound matching.
+Its ability to process complex audio data makes it a suitable candidate for adapting to a niche domain like synthesizer sound matching, which is a complex classification task.

 _Whisper-Small Architechure:_

+In examining the Architechture, we can see that the model itself isn't complex or unlike previous Encoder-Decoder models.

 ```python
 WhisperForConditionalGeneration(
   (model): WhisperModel(